grem11n/blog/content/post/gha-comment.md

 # How to Trigger a GitHub Actions Pipeline with a Comment

+**UPD 2023-09-07**: _Clarified some caveats around checking out the code when triggering a pipeline with a comment.
+Look for the **UPD 2023-09-07** text on this page._

 Building comment-based workflows is a pretty neat thing from the UX perspective.
 You can work on the code in your IDE, create a pull request, and then leverage PR comments to run some automation.

 GitHub Actions is a native CI if you're using GitHub (which you probably do).
 It's convenient to use because you don't have to configure a CI server for your project or open an account with another cloud CI.